- Identity document (verified through SAVE);

 - Pass the eye test; and

-Once the written test is passed, the applicant will be issued a temporary driving permit.
-Prior to receiving the full driving privilege the applicant will need to pass the driving test with a driver license examiner or a third party tester.
+Once the written knowledge test is passed, the applicant will be issued a temporary driving permit.
+Prior to receiving the full driving privilege the applicant will need to pass the driving skills test with a driver license examiner or a third party tester.
 Click here for a list of third party testers.

 Upon successful completion of all requirements, the applicant will be issued a limited-term driver license with a 4 (four) year expiration date.

-When the limited-term expires after the 4 (four) years, the applicant will need to renew their limited-term and will be required to pass the written test in English.
-If the applicant is not able to pass the written test, no driving privilege will be issued.
+When the limited-term expires after the 4 (four) years, the applicant will need to renew their limited-term and will be required to pass the written knowledge test in English.
+If the applicant is not able to pass the written knowledge test, no driving privilege will be issued.